bytewax/bytewax/docs/articles/getting-started/epochs.md

 To do that, let's examine how `run()` works under the hood.

 Inside of the run function, the generator of input (named `inp` here) yields tuples of (epoch, input).
-That input generator is wrapped in an `input_builder()` function and passed as a parameter to a new `ManualInputConfiguration`:
+That input generator is wrapped in an `input_builder()` function and passed as a parameter to a new `ManualInputConfig`:

 ```python
 def input_builder(worker_index, worker_count, resume_epoch):